AlvesMaickel/queen-store/README.md

 ```

 #### Database
-Laravel uses his a way of migrate all database config, to use this config execute:
+Laravel uses a own way of migrate all database config, to use this config execute:
 ```
 php artisan migrate
 ```